What is R&D?

 What Is the Relationship Between Research and Innovation?

 Now that we've established the differences between R&D and innovation, let's examine their relationship with one another.
 Innovation programs help companies create a collaborative culture and strengthen valuable networking bonds.
-For example, they encourage intrapreneurship and emphasize external resources like academic-industry collaborations.
+For example, they encourage intrapreneurship and emphasize external resources like academic-industry collaborations or crowdsourcing.
 These initiatives help project members cultivate ideas.
 Then, the R&D department provides the technical support and expertise needed to develop those ideas.

 Is Innovation Part of Research and Development?